Winter Wonder Deals! ⛄️❄️

 It's good to drink water all day, but it's not the only way to keep your body hydrated.
 Around 20% of the fluid is gained from foods with higher water content.
 These include watermelon, cucumbers, spinach, celery, grapefruit, and strawberries.
 You can even have stews, soups, and broths to boost your fluid in the winter.

 On the other hand, salty and sodium-rich meals dehydrate.
 This occurs because when salt is absorbed and circulated in the blood, the body responds by taking water out of the body's cells to balance things out, resulting in increased thirst.

-You can drink a maximum of 4 cups of coffee a day.
+You can drink a maximum of two cups of coffee a day.
 This amount of intake won't affect your dehydration levels.
-However, less is mainly preferred for other factors like sleeplessness, etc.
+However, the less, the better.

 Mostly, people experience symptoms like sluggishness, decreased urine, or headache if dehydrated.
 But it can get severe and even require medical attention.
 The treatment of dehydration often varies on symptoms and the individual.

 Mild dehydration with symptoms like muscle cramps, fatigue, dry mouth, and headaches are easy to treat.
 Consumption of water or drinking electrolyte-containing beverages can cure this type of dehydration.
 Older people with mild dehydration can track improvement right after 5-10 minutes of consuming fluids.

 However, moderate to severe dehydration with symptoms like low blood pressure, mobility problems, etc., requires special attention.
 They need the administration of subcutaneous infusion of fluids or IV fluids (Intravenous Fluids).
 There can be a requirement for additional interventions in case of acute dehydration.